 - Revenue per donor increases, and

 - More qualified donors move into major gift programs.

 The high-level result is that mid-level revenue goes up year over year, the clog that was preventing donors from moving into major gifts lessens, and more donors move further through that major gift pipeline.

-Because now you’re actually talking to donors, getting to know their passions and interests, personalizing more of their interactions with the organization and matching those interests and passions with higher-level offers that challenge the donor to do more.
+Because now you’re actually talking to donors and getting to know their passions and interests.
+You’re able to personalize more of their interactions with the organization.
+And, you can match their passions and interests with higher-level offers that challenge the donor to do more.